What are best practice road safety programs?

 What is Active Transportation?

 Active transportation refers to any form of human-powered transportation, including walking, cycling, using a wheelchair, in-line skating or skateboarding.
+This also might include slow moving farm equipment or horses and buggies in a rural environment.
 There are many ways to engage in active transportation, whether it is walking to the bus stop, or cycling to school/work.

 There are numerous benefits associated with active transportation: